 What moves your score up

-Each of the four evaluation dimensions (performance expression, technical floor, vocal distinctiveness, coachability) contributes to your overall level.
-Your score is not an average — if you have a critical weakness in one dimension, it can cap your overall level regardless of strength elsewhere.
+Each of the four evaluation signals — skill level, likability, energy, and physique/proportions — contributes to your overall read.
+Your score is not a simple average.
+A hidden weakness in one area can cap your overall level even if you copy choreography quickly.

-This is important: the path from 4 to 7 is not "practice everything harder."
-It's identify your specific floor dimension, close it, and the ceiling lifts.
+This is important: the path from 4–5 to 6–7 is not "practice everything harder."
+It's identify the specific floor dimension, close it, and the ceiling lifts.

-Most trainees spend years in the 4–5 range not because they're not working hard enough, but because they don't know which floor to lift.
+Most trainees spend years in the 4–5 range not because they are lazy, but because they are good enough to avoid confronting the weakness that would actually move them up.

 Do you need a specific score to apply to an agency?